Hello! I’m Liz (she/her). I am a social scientist currently working as a Senior Research Associate at the Boston College School of Social Work.

 I use a range of methods for this work, including cross-sectional survey analyses, mixed models (GLMMs, HLMs) with longitudinal and EMA data, structural equation modeling, and qualitative interviews.
 I typically work on interdisciplinary teams across psychology, public health, epidemiology, medicine, and policy.
 Similarly, I have experience working with and recruiting from diverse research populations with sensitivity and competency.

 Beyond research, I enjoy cross-stitching and taking pictures of my cat, Gloria Estefan-Steinem.
-Following my postdoc (Spring 2025), I aim to begin a full-time position in an industry, nonprofit, or government setting where I can leverage my research and writing skills to improve health outcomes for all.
+I hope to find a full-time position in an industry, nonprofit, or government setting where I can leverage my research and writing skills to improve health outcomes for all.